• 100% organic cotton sourced directly from the farmers

 SANDQVIST Repair Shop

-Sandqvist Repair Shop is the in-house repair service of Sandqvist, available at our flagship store on Swedenborgsgatan 3 in Stockholm.
-The Sandqvist Repair service includes the sales of second hand products as well as redesigned old bags.
+Sandqvist Repair Shop is the in-house repair service of Sandqvist, available at our flagship stores in Stockholm, Berlin and London.
+The Sandqvist Repair service includes the sales of second-hand products as well as redesigned old bags.

-At our store on Swedenborgsgatan 3, Amir, our in-house tailor, repairs bags for customers and redesigns used bags for second hand sales.
+At our Sandqvist Repair Shops, our in-house tailors, repair bags for customers and redesign used bags for second hand sales.
 Bags beyond repair will be taken apart and used for spare parts, or in the making of redesigned bags.

-With the Sandqvist Repair Shop, we want to encourage longer use of our products, something that will be benefiting the environment at the same time as underlining our ambition to produce long lasting and functional bags.
+With the Sandqvist Repair Shop, we want to encourage longer use of our products, something that will benefit the environment, and at the same time as underline our ambition to produce long lasting and functional bags.

 Our products should be made under good working conditions and in a safe environment at all our suppliers.
 To ensure this, Sandqvist is a member of the Fair Wear Foundation (FWF) and committed to implementing the FWF Code of Labour Practices at our suppliers.
 The FWF code stipulates minimum requirements for working conditions based on International Labour Organization (ILO) and UN principles.
 This includes the right of all workers to join trade unions, the right to a living wage, reasonable hours of work, safe working conditions and a legally binding employment relationship.
 Child labour and all forms of discrimination is strictly banned.